 So some of these things may even go with going to a college campus, but as an online student, you will run into these things.
 Just make sure you’re making the right decision for yourself.
-If you can handle the pressure, then more power to you.
-But take into account what kind of learner you are and your time management skills.
+If you can handle the pressure, then do some research on attending an online college in your field.
+Take into account what kind of learner you are and your time management skills.
 Be honest.
-My time management skills were never that great but classes have whipped me into shape because I simple refuse to fail.
-Online school is not for the weak of heart!
+My time management skills were never that great but classes have whipped me into shape because I simply refuse to fail.

 Some Tips for New Students

 - Be professional in every email, text, phone call, and interaction you have with anyone concerning your school.
-Your questions and requests will most likely be answered in a swift manner if you are not screaming and cussing at them.
+Your questions and requests will most likely be answered in a swift manner if you are being polite.
 Also, it will prepare you for any and all work environments.

 - Back up your files.
 I repeat: BACK UP YOUR FILES!
-The worst part about working on a computer is that sometimes your stuff gets lost, deleted, corrupted, etc. Anything can happen so invest in a USB drive.
-A big one.
+The worst part about working on a computer is that sometimes your stuff gets lost, deleted, corrupted, etc. Anything can happen so invest in a USB drive or external hard drive.

 - Do work in intervals.
 Work for an hour, take a ten minute break.
 This is good for you and good for your eyes.
 Plus it should cut down on procrastinating.